-When it comes to Muslim marriage law in India, there are many misconception.
-Get to know the actual law here.
+When it comes to Muslim marriage law in India, there are many misconceptions.
+In this article, the customs revolving around Muslim marriages are explained.

 Muslim marriage law in India differs vastly from the marriage laws of other religions.
 This article will explain all about marriages laws that a Muslim in India needs to know about.
 Marriage in Islam, or Nikah, is not a sacrament (as in Hinduism), but a civil contract between a man and woman.

 Marriage also partakes in the nature of muamlat or worldly affairs and transactions among human beings.
 Marriage in Islam is a Sunnat, i.e., part of the practices and teachings practised by the Prophet himself.
-Singlehood, monasticism, and celibacy are forbidden under Islam.
+Islam forbids singlehood, monasticism, and celibacy.

 Muslim Marriage Law in India: Formalities of a Valid Marriage

-According to Muslim Marriage Act, there are no prescribed ceremonies or special rites are needed to solemnise a Nikah.
-Certain legal and reasonable conditions, which are not opposed to the spirit of Islam, may be appended to the contract though.
+According to Muslim Marriage Act, a Nikah doesn’t need prescribed ceremonies or special rites to solemnise it.
+Certain legal and reasonable conditions, which are not opposed to the spirit of Islam, can be appended to the contract though.

 But, the following requirements are compulsory: